rspace-os/rspace-client-groovy/Readme.md

     //remember to URL-encode your JSON string!
     encoded = java.net.URLEncoder.encode(searchAsJson, "UTF-8")

     // construct the URL
     documentSearchUrl = rspaceUrl + "/documents?advancedQuery="+encoded

     // now list one page at a time. iterateDocs(documentSearchUrl)
 ```

 ### Retrieving document content

 Content can be retrieved from the endpoint /documents/{id} where {id} is a documentID
+Here is an example retrieving a document in CSV format: